Common Core

-The Common Core State Standards Initiative, also known as simply Common Core, is an American, multi-state educational initiative which began in 2010 with the goal of increasing consistency across state standards, or what K–12 students throughout the United States should know in English language arts and mathematics at the conclusion of each school grade.
+The Common Core State Standards Initiative, also known as simply Common Core, was an American, multi-state educational initiative which began in 2008 with the goal of increasing consistency across state ELA and Math standards, or what K–12 students throughout the United States should know in English language arts and mathematics at the conclusion of each school grade.
 The initiative was sponsored by the National Governors Association and the Council of Chief State School Officers.

-The initiative also sought to provide states and schools with articulated expectations around the skills students graduating from high school needed in order to be prepared to enter credit-bearing courses at two- or four-year college programs or to enter the workforce.

 Background

 In the 1990s, a movement began in the U.S. to establish national educational standards for students across the country.